starkandwayne-attic/starkandwayne.github.com/_posts/2013-07-06-simple-redis-service.md

 {% highlight bash %}
 $ gem install bosh_cli "~> 1.5.0.pre" --source https://s3.amazonaws.com/bosh-jenkins-gems/
-$ gem install redis-cf-plugin
+$ gem install bosh_cli_plugin_redis

+$ bosh prepare redis
-$ bosh target 1.2.3.4
+$ bosh create redis
-$ bosh login
+$ bosh show redis uri
-$ cf prepare-redis
-$ cf create-redis --size medium --security-group redis-service
+redis://:c1da049a75b3@0.redis.default.demoredis.microbosh:6379/0
-$ cf bind-redis-env-var myapp --env-var REDISTOGO
+$ cf set-env myapp REDIS_URI redis://:c1da049a75b3@0.redis.default.redis-123.microbosh:6379/0

-$ cf delete-redis
+$ cf unset-env myapp REDIS_URI
+$ bosh delete redis
 {% endhighlight %}

-The source for the CLI plugin is at [https://github.com/drnic/redis-cf-plugin](https://github.com/drnic/redis-cf-plugin).
+The source for the CLI plugin is at [https://github.com/drnic/bosh_cli_plugin_redis](https://github.com/drnic/bosh_cli_plugin_redis).

 The source for running redis upon bosh is [https://github.com/cloudfoundry-community/redis-boshrelease](https://github.com/cloudfoundry-community/redis-boshrelease).

 ## Where is redis server described?

-When you run `cf prepare-redis` above, the bosh release that describes redis is uploaded to your bosh.
+When you run `bosh prepare redis` above, the bosh release that describes redis is uploaded to your bosh.
 There is no cloning git repositories or creating bosh releases.
 It quickly pulls down a bosh package and a bosh job that describe running redis and upload them to your bosh.

 In future, each new plugin version may include new improvements to the bosh release.
-You run `cf prepare-redis` each time you install a new plugin gem.
+You run `bosh prepare redis` each time you install a new plugin gem.

 Of note are three files in the bosh release: